UNC-Robotics/steerable-needle-insertion/README.md

 # UserStudyNeedleStartPose
-3D Slicer visualization for user study
+This repository contains a module for 3D Slicer (v5.2.2)